EnergyModelsX/EnergyModelsRenewableProducers.jl/docs/src/nodes/hydropower.md

   !!! tip "The function `EMB.multiple`"
       The function [``EMB.multiple(t_{inv}, t)``](@extref EnergyModelsBase.multiple) calculates the scaling factor between operational and strategic periods.
-      It also takes into accoun potential operational scenarios and their probability as well as representative periods.
+      It also takes into account potential operational scenarios and their probability as well as representative periods.

 - `constraints_data`:\
   This function is only called for specified data of the CO₂ storage node, see above.